 An approach to the design, creation, and marketing of clothing fashions that emphasizes making fashion trends quickly and cheaply available to consumers. —Merriam Webster

-I could go on and on for days, I got sucked into researching this for hours and it is fascinating to me just how toxic our clothing really is—and yes it is affecting our health, hormones and future greatly!
+I could go on and on for days, but I got sucked into researching this for hours, and it is fascinating to me just how toxic our clothing really is—and yes, it is affecting our health, hormones, and future greatly!

 I want to encourage you to just think more consciously about your purchases!
-Don’t go and throw all your clothes out (that would just be the opposite of sustainable, right?!) but do carefully think the next time you walk the aisles of your local Target!
+Don’t go and throw all your clothes out (that would just be the opposite of sustainable, right?!), but do carefully think the next time you walk the aisles of your local Target!
 At this time, it is SO important to look for environmentally friendly materials and look for sustainable brands that do what’s on their hands to reduce the negative impact on our planet.

 Offender: Synthetics—Polyester, Nylon, Rayon

-Ok let’s chat microfibers because researching this really concerned me!
-Plastic based materials (like polyester, nylon) are finding their ways into oceans, soil and waterways all around the world.
+Ok, let’s chat microfibers because researching this really concerned me!
+Plastic-based materials (like polyester and nylon) are finding their way into oceans, soil, and waterways worldwide.
 When we wash synthetic fabrics, micro-plastics make it out of the laundry machine and into the environment.
-Acrylic for example can release 730,000 microfibers per wash!
+Acrylic, for example, can release 730,000 microfibers per wash!

-Plastics are one of the biggest sources of endocrine disruption today so one of the best things you can do for your health is eliminate plastics from coming into contact with your skin all day and night, aka your clothes!!
+Plastics are one of the biggest sources of endocrine disruption today, so one of the best things you can do for your health is to eliminate plastics from coming into contact with your skin all day and night, aka your clothes!!

 Sustainable Living Picks—Recycled Polyester, Tencel, Lyocell

-Recycled polyester takes existing plastic and melts it down and re-spins it into polyester fibers—this keeps plastics from heading to landfills and into the ocean.
-Recycled polyester still releases microfibers and can use harmful chemicals in the dying process, but it is a step in the right direction towards more sustainable fashion!
+Recycled polyester takes existing plastic and melts it down, and re-spins it into polyester fibers—this keeps plastics from heading to landfills and into the ocean.
+Recycled polyester still releases microfibers and can use harmful chemicals in the dying process, but it is a step in the right direction toward more sustainable fashion!

 Offender: Conventional Cotton

 Convention cotton is, sadly, found in many of the clothes you’ll see in a typical clothing brand.
 But what is the problem with it, exactly?
 Conventional cotton fiber, although considered natural (which is preferable to synthetics for sure), is one of the worst offenders to produce as it requires takes a hefty dose of chemicals and water to produce.
-In fact about 25% of the worlds insecticide use and more than 10% of the world’s pesticide use goes to growing cotton!
+In fact, about 25% of the world’s insecticide use and more than 10% of the world’s pesticide use goes to growing cotton!

-In India, where a large portion of the world’s cotton comes from, more than 100 million people do not have access to clean water yet it takes 22,500 liters of water to produce 1 kilo of cotton—this water is than evaporated or too contaminated to be used again.
+In India, where a large portion of the world’s cotton comes from, more than 100 million people do not have access to clean water, yet it takes 22,500 liters of water to produce 1 kilo of cotton—this water is then evaporated or too contaminated to be used again.

 Sustainable Living Picks: Organic Cotton, Linen, Silk

-Silk is a natural fiber, biodegradable and has a smaller environmental footprint, but often is made unethical due to the boiling of silkworms.
+Silk is a natural fiber, biodegradable, and has a smaller environmental footprint, but it often is made unethical due to the boiling of silkworms.
 Always look for a sustainable and ethical company!

 Sustainable Living Picks: Wool, Cashmere

 Wool and cashmere are a bit more expensive at times, but these natural fabrics won’t come at a cost to your health!
-You want to be on the look out for ethically made wool and cashmere as that can be an issue with many brands.
-Plus these fabrics stand the test of time and will look good for years to come!
+You want to be on the lookout for ethically made wool and cashmere, as that can be an issue with many brands.
+These fabrics stand the test of time and will look good for years to come!